Torque wrench: Slipper

 A slipper type torque wrench consists of a roller and cam (or similar) mechanism.
 The cam is attached to the driving head, the roller pushes against the cam locking it in place with a specific force which is provided by a spring (which is in many cases adjustable).
 If a torque which is able to defeat the holding force of the roller and spring is applied, the wrench will slip and no more torque will be applied to the bolt.
 A slipper torque wrench will not overtighten the fastener by continuing to apply torque beyond a predetermined limit.

 Click

 A more sophisticated method of presetting torque is with a calibrated clutch mechanism.
 One common form uses a ball detent and spring, with the spring preloaded by an adjustable screw thread, calibrated in torque units.
 The ball detent transmits force until the preset torque is reached, at which point the force exerted by the spring is overcome and the ball "clicks" out of its socket.
 This design yields greater precision as well as giving tactile and audible feedback.
 The wrench will not start slipping once the desired torque is reached, it will only click and bend slightly at the head; the operator can continue to apply torque to the wrench without any additional action or warnings from the wrench.

-A number of variations of this design exist for different applications and different torque ranges.
-A modification of this design is used in some drills to prevent gouging the heads of screws while tightening them.
-The drill will start slipping once the desired torque is reached.